-- All importers of agrochemicals need to get a permit from IPSA before selling any product. - All Agrochemicals need to be registered at IPSA prior to any importation. - Exporters must have a legal representative in Nicaragua.
-This is because all suppliers need to be registered at IPSA. - Have a permit of the warehouse or store where the agrochemicals are going to be stored.
+- All importers of agrochemicals are required to obtain a permit from IPSA before selling any product. - All Agrochemicals need to be registered at IPSA prior to any importation. - Exporters must have a legal representative in Nicaragua as all suppliers need to be registered with IPSA. - Importers must have a permit for the warehouse or facility where the agrochemicals will be stored.

-To register a synthetic pesticide the importer needs to:
+To register a synthetic pesticide an importer must:

-- Request the approval to import a sample for product registration purposes at IPSA. - Pay for a qualitative test analysis. - Request a toxicological test at MINSA. - Request an Eco-Toxicological test at the Ministry of Natural Resources and Forestry (MARENA). - Have results from the different Ministries published in the official newspaper. - Submit labels and other information relevant to product description to IPSA. - Importer gets the product registration. - Importer pays an annual fee to revalidate the permit.
+- Request the approval to import a sample of the product for registration purposes at IPSA. - Pay for a qualitative test analysis. - Request a toxicological test at MINSA. - Request an Eco-Toxicological test at the Ministry of Natural Resources and Forestry (MARENA). - Have results from the different Ministries published in the official newspaper. - Submit labels and other information relevant to product description to IPSA. - Pay an annual fee to revalidate the permit after the initial registration is received.